rabascoh/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Outcomes Based on Launch Date
 #### Analysis
-To determine the outcomes by launch date, the sucessful, failed and canceled campaigns were grouped by the month the campaign was created.
+To determine the outcomes by launch date, the sucessful, failed and canceled campaigns were grouped by the month the campaign was created ([link to spreadsheet](https://github.com/rabascoh/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx).
 The campaigns were then filtered to only display the Theater parent category.
 The line chart below illustrates the Theater Outcomes based on Launch Date.

 ![Outcomes Based on Launch Date](https://github.com/rabascoh/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)